JuliaHEP/JetReconstruction.jl/README.md

 ## Plotting
 ![illustration](img/illustration.jpeg)

-To visualise the clustered jets as a 3d bar plot (see illustration above) the `PyPlot` package is used (for now), as native Julia plotting libraries do not provide easy access to such functionality.
+To visualise the clustered jets as a 3d bar plot (see illustration above) we now use `CairoMakie.jl`.
 Use the `jetsplot` function.
 See its documentation for more.